 - Problem Solving/Decision Making: Identifies, analyzes, and solves problems.
 Has the ability and willingness to cooperate with other employees in identifying and solving problems in order to effectively and efficiently complete assigned tasks.

-- Two years of college is required; a bachelor’s degree in a related field is preferred;
+- Two years of college is preferred; a bachelor’s degree in a related field is preferred;

-- Two years of youth service work experience in a public library or related field;
+- Two years of youth service work experience in a public library or related field is preferred;

 - Education and prior relevant work experience are equalizing factors that will be considered;